sugiuraii/WebSocketGaugeClientNeo/docs/Build-Docker.md

     # Change platform option for your build platform
     FROM --platform=linux/amd64 mcr.microsoft.com/dotnet/sdk:6.0-bullseye-slim AS build
     ```
-3. Login to docker hub (to upload image to docker hub)
+3. (Optional) Login to docker hub (to upload image to docker hub)
-    (This may not be needed to build the image to local)
+    (This is not needed to build the image to local)
     ```
     docker login
     ```